 Eric Lonergan, Mark Blyth

 Eric Lonergan is a macro hedge-fund manager in London.
 He studied PPE at Oxford and has an MSc in economics and philosophy from the London School of Economics.
-He is the author of Money (2009/2014).

 Mark Blyth is the William R. Rhodes ’57 Professor of International Economics at Brown University.
 He is the author of Austerity: The History of a Dangerous Idea (2013/2015).